dgsuarez/dgsuarez.github.io/_posts/2014-02-01-lazy-breadth-first-search.md

 removing loops.
 After these transformations we are left with a tree, which is easier to work with.

 There are a couple of basic ways to explore a tree, depth or breadth first.
-In a depth-first search (or backtracking), we'd explore the tree by picking a child node, and then a child of the child, and so on, until we can go no further, then we backtrack, and pick the next child, repeat, and so on until we find the solution or run through the whole tree.
+In a depth-first search, we'd explore the tree by picking a child node, and then a child of the child, and so on, until we can go no further, then we backtrack, and pick the next child, repeat, and so on until we find the solution or run through the whole tree.
 In a breadth-first search, we explore each child node before moving to the grandchildren, and we do this for every _level_ in the tree.

-Since we know that our solution must lie somewhat close to the initial node (I don't think any game designer is so evil to have us make hundreds of moves in an optimal solution to solve the sliding puzzle), our best bet is to use a breadth-first approach.
+Since we know that our solution must lie somewhat close to the initial node (It's unlikely that any game designer would be so evil to have us make hundreds of moves to solve the puzzle), our best bet is to use a breadth-first approach.

 Traditional implementations of breadth-first search use a queue to store the nodes to explore, however, through the magic of lazy sequences we will be able